SorbetLover/NostalgicFunkin/README.md

 *Nostalgic Funkin' is going semi separate the art from the artist (obviously with some exceptions such as Dreams of Roses from Monika Rebooted).*

+*We credit the original creators for the sake for crediting their work, controversial or not.
+It doesn't directly mean we support said creators.*

 *We don't have plans on moving CNE to another engine at the moment.*

 ## What the funk is Nostalgic Funkin'???